edouard-lopez/carillon/README.md

 1. Gravatar support thanks to [Zhigang Fang](https://github.com/zhigang1992).
 Add your email id to `_config.yml` and your profile picture will appear in the left nav.
 If you don't want your email to be visible in the HTML code, you can provide the MD5 hashed value of your email as [expected](https://gravatar.com/site/implement/hash/) by Gravatar with an `email_md5` entry in `_config.yml`
 1. [Schema.org](http://schema.org/) support thanks to [Nathan Shaughnessy](https://github.com/nathanshox)

-##Conditions

-The only condition to use this theme for your octopress blog is that you have to set a different highlight color than the ones mentioned [here](https://github.com/shashankmehta/greyshade/wiki/Sites-using-Greyshade).
-When you have chosen a highlight color, please add it to the [wiki](https://github.com/shashankmehta/greyshade/wiki/Sites-using-Greyshade) so that no one else uses it.

-Highlight color: This color is used on a:hover, blockquotes etc. I'll be using it in more places so that blogs with different highlight colors look slightly different and maintain a bit of their uniqueness.

 ##Install

 Assuming you have installed the default theme, type the code below in terminal.